-This is one of the most common types of instruments in the foreign exchange market, where currencies are traded in pairs, and standard quantities called lots.
+This is one of the most common types of instruments to trade the foreign exchange market, where currencies are traded in pairs, and standard quantities called lots are used.

 FX Forward Contracts